Nova (NASA rocket): Lunar rockets

 The first Nova series was designed in-house at NASA in 1958.
-This project examined several designs, the smallest having four F-1s in the lower stage and J-2s in the uppers.
+This project examined several designs, the smallest having four F-1s in the lower stage and J-2s in the upper stages.
 This design placed 24 tons in a lunar injection trajectory.
 These designs were presented to President Dwight D. Eisenhower on January 27, 1959.

 The Nova designs were not the only lunar rockets being considered at the time.
 The U.S. Air Force was in the process of defining its Lunex Project, including a massive booster design using a cluster of solid fuel rockets in the lower stage with liquid hydrogen-powered uppers mounting the J-2 or M-1.
 Meanwhile, at the US Army's Redstone Arsenal, Wernher von Braun was developing his "Juno V" design, using a cluster of Jupiter and Redstone related engines and tanks for a lower stage, a Titan I missile as the second stage.

 In 1959 the Army decided it was no longer interested in developing large boosters, for which it had no immediate need, and it passed von Braun's team over to NASA.
 This left NASA with two large booster designs: its own Nova, and von Braun's recently renamed Saturn ("the one after Jupiter").
 Over the next two years the competing NASA and Air Force studies continued, but immediately following President John F. Kennedy's call to reach the Moon before the end of the decade, NASA was given the mission and work on Lunex ended.

 Originally, NASA had designed Nova for the "direct ascent" mission profile, in which a single large spacecraft would be placed in Earth orbit, and after transferring to a lunar orbit, would land directly on the Moon and take off without the need for rendezvous and docking with multiple spacecraft, which was as yet untried and perceived to be difficult.
 This greatly increased the liftoff mass of the space vehicle.

 Von Braun favored a profile that built up the spacecraft in Earth orbit, which reduced the launch mass needed for any one launch.
 However, as studies into the spacecraft needed for the mission started, it became clear that the systems would be much heavier than initially suspected; the existing Nova designs were too small, and the original Saturn design would need up to fifteen launches to put all the parts and fuel into orbit.
 A redesign of both plans followed.